-One of the first questions many home brewers would ask is "what are the benefits of pressure fermenting?" so I thought I'd break them down in this blog post along with some of the disadvantages as well;
+One of the first questions many home brewers would ask is "what are the benefits of pressure fermenting?" so let's dive in and take a look.

 Advantages